 It doesn’t matter how old you are or your physical condition, regular eye exams are important!

-A comprehensive examination of your eyes with our North Phoenix, Tempe & Scottsdale eye doctors will first determine your current prescription for eyeglasses or contact lenses.
+A comprehensive examination of your eyes with our Tempe & Scottsdale eye doctors will first determine your current prescription for eyeglasses or contact lenses.
 Then our eye doctors will check your eyes for common eye diseases and eye teaming ability.
 Health professionals know that your eyes may also be an indicator of your overall health.
 That’s why the doctor may also check or notice signs and symptoms that could reveal general health issues.